 - One hour each way, including wait time

-The only downside is missing out on a lot of the scenery, since getting to Beng Mealea in this was is via main roads and passing through a village area on the approach to the temple.
+The only downside is missing out on a lot of the scenery since getting to Beng Mealea this way is via main roads and passing through a village area on the approach to the temple.

-Hidden Beng Mealea – From Siem Reap City to Overgrown Jungle
+The Way to Beng Mealea – City to Overgrown Jungle

 While I was living in Cambodia at the time and had already seen a lot of countryside working in a local village, this remained one of my best and most beautiful experiences yet of rural.
 So much so I had to constantly stop to take it all in, savour the serenity and capture photos of a route I would never be able to re-trace alone.

-My guide was patient and provided good insight, and for the entire journey there was not one other tourist was in sight.
+My guide was patient and provided good insight, and there was not one other tourist in sight for the entire journey.
 It was just me, my new Khmer friend and the beautiful local people who waved and high-fived us throughout the journey.

-At times it was an arduous journey, especially in the heat that bears down on you constantly.
+It was an arduous journey at times, especially in the constant heat that bears down on you.
 I got tired and felt irritable.
-I had to pull over near the end just to guzzle down a bottle of water and munch through some snacks just to regain a little energy!
+I had to pull over near the end to guzzle a bottle of water and munch through some snacks to regain a little energy!
 I wondered why I put myself up for a Tour De Siem Reap.
-Yet with a bike, you are the master of your own journey.
-You can choose when to slow down.
-You can choose when to stop and take hold of the scene in front of you.
-A tuk-tuk or a car wouldn’t afford you with such an opportunity.

-The history of Cambodia’s jungle temple is unknown, although inspection puts it at a similar architectural style and layout to Angkor Wat, only smaller.
-Beng Mealea, built entirely from sandstone, is therefore assumed to have also been constructed in the 12th Century.
-Today it is nature that has reclaimed the space where this temple once stood as the spiritual centre in the middle of a large town.
+The history of Cambodia’s jungle temple is unknown, although inspection puts it in a similar architectural style and layout to Angkor Wat, only smaller.
+Beng Mealea, built entirely from sandstone, is assumed to have also been constructed in the 12th Century.
+Nature has reclaimed the space where this temple once stood as the spiritual centre in the middle of a large town.

 Only the jungle knows the temple’s real standing and remains defiant in concealing it.

-My Cambodian guide, proud to show off the ancient history of his country, took me through a route of the temple where no one else could be found.
-We clambered haplessly over toppled stones that were once magnificent rooftops and towering doorways, meandered through lost corridors and swung on the branches that have weaved their way through the historical labyrinth and taken over the temple structure.
+My Cambodian guide, proud to show off the ancient history of his country, took me on a route through the temple where no one else could be found.
+We clambered haplessly over toppled stones that were once magnificent rooftops and towering doorways, meandered through lost corridors, and swung on the branches that had weaved their way through the historical labyrinth and taken over the temple structure.

 Beng Mealea Entrance Fee

-According to the Tourism of Cambodia, the regular admission ticket (see below) for the monuments of Angkor (a collective ticket for the multiple temple sites) is not required to visit Beng Mealea, but there is a separate entrance fee of $20, $10 and $5.
+According to the Tourism of Cambodia, the regular admission ticket (see below) for the monuments of Angkor (a collective ticket for the multiple temple sites) is not required to visit Beng Mealea.
+There is a separate entrance fee of $20, $10 and $5.